Early Birders Morning Walk

 Two people stand on a footbridge looking through binoculars; one is pointing at something out of frame.
 Trees with spring foliage can be seen behind them.

-Image of Chestnut-side Warbler copyright © E. Talmage and used with permission.
+Photos by E. Talmage and used by permission.

 Early Birders Morning Walk

 Who’s singing, calling, nesting, or flying around the Birds of Vermont Museum?
 Discover birds on an early morning ramble in the Museum’s forest and meadows.
 Walks are led by experienced birders familiar with Vermont birds.
+Today’s walk will be led by Rebecca Waterman.

 Bring binoculars and good walking shoes.
 Early mornings are often damp with dew and boots are definitely in order.
 Don’t forget bug spray/tick repellent!